 Compassion Crossing is a website that provides valuable resources for family members, caregivers, or hospice nurses of terminally ill patients.
 The website features educational articles that cover diverse topics related to end-of-life care, such as pain and symptom management, palliative care options, bereavement and coping strategies, spiritual support, and ethical issues.
-Compassion Crossing aims to help you navigate the challenges and emotions of caring for someone with a terminal illness, and to provide you with comfort and guidance throughout the process.
+Compassion Crossing aims to help you navigate the challenges and emotions of caring for someone with a terminal illness and provide comfort and guidance.

 hearts in a line